basvanopheusden/BMD/README.md

   * `g++  -std=c++11 -O3 -I$BOOST_INC  -fexpensive-optimizations -Wall -Wextra -o bmd bmd.cpp`

 ## Script usage
-* Preprocess raw eye trace `x1.mat` with `preprocess_data.m` to match the isotropy assumption in our generative model (see paper).
-This writes the output to `x1.txt`.
+* Preprocess raw eye traces `xi.mat` with `preprocess_data.m` to match the isotropy assumption in our generative model (see paper).
+This writes the output to `xi.txt`.

-* Run BMD inference algorithm.
+* Run BMD inference algorithm, either on the command line or by running run_BMD_all.sh
-  * `./bmd x1.txt integral_table.txt params.txt changepoints.txt >output.txt`
+  * `./bmd x1.txt integral_table.txt params1.txt changepoints1.txt >output1.txt`

 * Analyze and plot the output.

-    * Run the Matlab script `BMD_results_analysis_and_visualization.m`, which reads in the change points from the `changepoints.txt` file, converts them to the eye state time series C with the helper function `tau_to_C.m` and averages across these C samples to give the probability of the eye being in a microsaccade state across the whole eye position time series `x1.txt`.
-This can be visualized in `microsaccades_inferred_BMD.pdf`.
+    * Run the Matlab script `BMD_vis.m`, which reads in the change points from the `changepointsi.txt` file, converts them to the eye state time series C with the helper function `tau_to_C.m` and averages across these C samples to give the probability of the eye being in a microsaccade state across the whole eye position time series `xi.txt`.
+This can be visualized in `microsaccades_inferred_BMDi.pdf`.

 ## Output files